CCA Families

 You, the parents, are the primary educators of your children.
 We want you as connected to your child's Capstone experience as possible.
 Here you can find calendars, connect with your child's classroom and update your information in FACTS, get involved with the Capstone Parent Fellowship, get your Capstone clothing and gear, and catch up on reading First Things at Capstone.

 For those who were unable to attend the State of the Academy Dinner or who would like to review the State of the Academy address again, we have provided it here.
-Included in the address are special recognitions of founding leaders, staff, and families, an exposition of the missional architecture of our new campus, a look back at the progress made in 2024, and a look ahead at growth planned for 2025 and beyond.
+Included in the address is a review of our current financial health, an encouragement amidst the search for new leadership, a look back at the curriculums and programs strengthened in 2025, and a look ahead at growth planned for 2026 and beyond.

 Calendars